-Phase 1 covers the whole of the Netherfield ward and became operational on the 1st October 2018 and runs until 30th September 2023
+Phase 1a covers the whole of the Netherfield ward and commences on the 5th January 2025 and runs until 4th January 2030.

 A second designation known as Phase 2 became operational in prescribed parts of Carlton Hill, Colwick, Daybrook and Newstead Village on the 1st November 2022 and will run until 31st October 2027.
 For more information on what areas are covered by Phase 2 please visit our website: Selective Licensing - Gedling Borough Council